Chauncey H. Griffith

 - Elegant Garamond (Bitstream).
 This Granjon design was made by Chauncey H. Griffith based on models by George William Jones, and before that, Robert Granjon.

 - Granjon (1928-1930, with George William Jones at Linotype).
 MyFonts: Claude Garamond's late Texte (16 point) roman was the model used by George W. Jones when he designed this typeface for Linotype&Machinery in 1928.
 To avoid confusion with the Garamond romans based on Jannon's seventeenth century work, L&M called the typeface Granjon, after the designer of the italic used as a model, thus creating confusion with the typefaces based on Granjon's romans, Plantin and Galliard.
 Granjon is a little less crisp in cut than either Sabon, Stempel Gararmond or Berthold Garamond, but makes a magnificent and most readable text face, as shown in Reader's Digest since its founding.
 Mac McGrew: Granjon was designed for Linotype in 1928 by George W. Jones, distinguished English printer, to meet his own exacting requirements for fine book and publication work.
 It is derived from classic Garamond sources, but with refinements made possible by modern methods of punch cutting.
 In fact, one critic has called it "the purest form of Garamond."
 It is named for Robert Granjon, mid-sixteenth-century punch cutter noted in particular for his italics, from which the present Granjon Italic was derived.
 Granjon Bold, by C. H. Griffith, was added in 1931.
-Lanston Monotype acquired reproduction rights to the face from Mergenthaler.
+Lanston Monotype acquired reproduction rights to the typeface from Mergenthaler.

 - Ionic No. 5 (Linotype, 1925).
 Mac McGrew: Ionic is a general name for a style of typeface which is closely related to the Clarendons (q.v.).
 Plain, sturdy designs with strong serifs and little contrast, the Ionics were popular in the latter part of the nineteenth century.
 Although many founders offered them, they were generally gone by early in this century.
 A few received a new lease on life when they were copied by Monotype, Linotype, or Intertype.
 Two new Ionics appeared in this century.
 Ionic No.5 was designed by C. H. Griffith in 1926 for Linotype, as a newspaper text face.
 It features a large lowercase with short ascenders and descenders, with no fine lines or serifs to break down in stereotyping, and no small openings to fill up with ink.
-This is one of a few faces made in many closely graded sizes: 5-, 51/2-, 6-, 61/2-, 63/4-, 7-, 71/2-, 8-, 9-, 10-, and 12-point.
+This is one of a few typefaces made in many closely graded sizes: 5-, 51/2-, 6-, 61/2-, 63/4-, 7-, 71/2-, 8-, 9-, 10-, and 12-point.
 Intertype's Windsor, developed in 1959, is comparable.
 Ionic Condensed was designed by Griffith in 1927, also for Linotype.
 It is a refinement of traditional designs, intended for newspaper head- ings, and has most of the general characteristics of the text face.
 Ionic Extra Condensed is essentially the same, a little narrower and without lowercase, also for newspaper headlines.

 - Janson (1932).
 Mac McGrew: Janson is adapted from types often attributed to Anton Janson, seventeenth-century Dutch letter founder, although researchers have shown that the originals were cut by Nicolas Kis, a Hungarian punchcutter and printer.
 The Linotype version was done in 1932 under the direction of C. H. Griffith, based on the 14-point size of about 1660.
 The Monotype version was adapted by Sol Hess in 1936, in collaboration with Bruce Rogers.
 Both versions are sharp and clear cut, and rather compact.
 They bear some resemblance to the types of William Caslon, which were based on later, similar Dutch types.

 - Memphis (1929): the prototypical Egyptian of Rudolf Wolf.
-Mac McGrew: Memphis is the Linotype copy of the popular German square-serif face known as Memphis or Girder, designed by Rudolf Weiss about 1929, which did much to revive interest in this old style.
+Mac McGrew: Memphis is the Linotype copy of the popular German square-serif typeface known as Memphis or Girder, designed by Rudolf Weiss about 1929, which did much to revive interest in this old style.
 Memphis Light and Bold were introduced by Linotype in 1933, Italics and Unique Caps in 1934, Medium in 1935, and other variations up to 1938.
 The Extra Bold versions were designed by C. H. Griffith.
 Alternate characters are available in some versions to more nearly approximate the appearance of Stymie or Beton (q.v.).
 The Lining versions are comparable to small caps in the regular versions, being propor- tionately wider and heavier than caps, and have no lowercase; there are several sizes each in 6- and 12-point, permitting various cap-and-small-cap combinations, in the manner of Copperplate Gothic.
 Also see Ward; compare Cairo, Karnak.
 Digital versions are everywhere.
 The Bitstream version is Geometric Slabserif 703.

 - Linotype Monticello was designed by Griffith in 1946.
 Its design is based on James Ronaldson's Roman No.1 and Oxford Typefaces from American Type Founders and was revised by Matthew Carter while he was working at Linotype between 1965-1981.
 Mac McGrew: Monticello is a Linotype recreation of America's first great typeface, Binny&Ronaldson's Roman No.1, cut about 1796 by Archibald Binny in Philadelphia.
 His was the first permanent American type foundry.
-After about 30 years, the Binny face fell into disuse.
-The matrices survived, though, and a few fonts were cast about 1892 and the face was renamed Oxford (q. v.).
+After about 30 years, the Binny typeface fell into disuse.
+The matrices survived, though, and a few fonts were cast about 1892 and the typeface was renamed Oxford (q. v.).
 In 1943 Princeton University Press announced plans for publishing a 52-volume edition of The Papers of Thomas Jefferson.
 As President, Jefferson had personally written to friends in France, introducing a Binny&Ronald- son representative who was seeking a source of antimony to replenish the shortage which threatened the young typefounding industry in this country.
 Jefferson also referred in this letter to the importance of type to civilization and freedom.
 In addition, the popularity of this typeface coincided with the most prominent years of Jefferson's life.
-Therefore Linotype suggested that a recutting of the face would be most appropriate for the Jefferson books, and the publisher heartily agreed.
+Therefore Linotype suggested that a recutting of the typeface would be most appropriate for the Jefferson books, and the publisher heartily agreed.
 C. H. Griffith, Linotype typographic consultant, made a detailed study of Binny's type and redrew it in 1946 for the requirements of Linotype composition and modern printing conditions.
 It is a vigorous transitional face, somewhat similar to Baskerville but slightly heavier and a little crisper.

 - Opticon (1935, Linotype).
 Mac McGrew: Opticon was designed in 1935 by C. H. Griffith for Linotype.
-It is a member of what that supplier calls its Legibility Group of faces designed primarily for newspaper use.
+It is a member of what that supplier calls its Legibility Group of typefaces designed primarily for newspaper use.
 It is essentially the same as Excelsior, but with stems and thick lines weighted slightly, for printing on hard-surfaced paper.

 - Paragon (1935, Linotype).
 Mac McGrew: Paragon was designed by C. H. Griffith for Linotype in 1935.
 It is a member of that company's Legibility Group of typefaces, planned primarily for sharp and clean printing under the difficult inking and printing conditions of newspaper production, but also useful and popular for other periodical work.
-This face is lighter and airier than most such faces; otherwise it is much the same style.
+This typeface is lighter and airier than most such typefaces; otherwise it is much the same style.
 Compare Excelsior, Ionic, Opticon, Textype.

 - Ryerson Condensed was designed by C. H. Griffith in 1940 for Linotype, as a modernization of Globe Gothic Condensed.

 - Textype (1929, Linotype).
 Mac McGrew: Textype was designed in 1929 by C. H. Griffith for Linotype.
-Although intended as a newspaper face, Textype with its smaller x-height and longer ascenders than most newspaper faces also became popular for magazines and other publications, as well as for a certain amount of advertising and general printing.
+Although intended as a newspaper face, Textype with its smaller x-height and longer ascenders than most newspaper typefaces also became popular for magazines and other publications, as well as for a certain amount of advertising and general printing.
 There is an 18-point size in roman with italic, also a bold and bold italic.
-The 18-point size and the bold italic are both rare in newspaper faces.
+The 18-point size and the bold italic are both rare in newspaper typefaces.
 Compare Excelsior, Ionic, Rex, etc.

 [MyFonts]